 Be sure to take into consideration the shape and size of your kitchen.
 You should think about where to place things like appliances, your sink and any additional features.
 How would you like to move around the space?
 Do you want to have your sink by a window to have something to look at while doing dishes?

 We have put together a full design pack and video to enable homeowners to fully plan their kitchen themselves.
 This will allow you to save on costs and make sure you get your plan right from the outset.

 How to create a floorplan for a new kitchen design

 To measure up for kitchen units, precision is essential.
-Just a small error can seriously impact the end design and layout of your kitchen, and the last thing you want to live with is a mistake that will either cost you money to fix or that you end up being irritated by on a daily basis.
+Just one small error can seriously impact the end design and layout of your kitchen.
+And the last thing you want is a mistake that will either cost you money to fix, or that you end up being irritated by on a daily basis.

 You can use our kitchen planner to help map out your floor plan.

 When it comes to planning your kitchen – making the most out of your cupboard space is key to creating a room that gives you the storage and access you need.
 Therefore, it’s vital to create your wall plan (a plan of what goes where on your kitchen walls) as well as your floor plan.